 Most acoustical consultants I know are not into pure consultancy.
 I know only a handful ( including myself), who rely entirely on doing only design/problem solving.
 I couldn’t have done this without my family supporting me till I reached steady levels.
 One person I know who does pure consultancy( and work with) also works half time with a U.S firm, and that’s his steady source of income.
 Most others tend to take on turnkey installations ( which means they charge for project management, have margins on materials, etc).
 Others have ventured into offering a complete auditorium package – lighting, audio and video, along with acoustical design AND installation, and even audio renting.
 These are the qualified ones.

 While I am a believer of learning on the job, the bulk of acoustical consultants in India are those who can’t tell absorption from isolation.
 Simply because there is no opportunity to study the science here.
-Most are forced to offer acoustics as a freebie to clients, while selling either wall paneling, or AV products.
+Most are forced to offer acoustics as a freebie to clients, while selling either wall panelling, or AV products.
 I can count on my fingertips the number of acoustical consultants here who are qualified, who are independent ( do not take commission for recommending products or for vendor referrals), and who do only pure acoustical consultancy.
 It’s a big decision to take – the turnover is bigger if you take on bigger jobs – simple.
 Turnkey Interior vendors do business worth crores – it is a very tempting proposition.
-As problem solvers, independent acoustical consultants cannot quote their fees as a percentage of the project cost, or on a per-square foot basis for ethical reasons.
+As problem solvers, independant acoustical consultants cannot quote their fees as a percentage of the project cost, or on a per-square foot basis for ethical reasons.
 Instead, we quote for our expertise and time.
 More on this in a separate page on Independent Consulting.

 The upside is that consultancy allows you to work at your own pace like nothing else does.
 I know how important that can be – on days when the toddler falls sick, or when the babysitter falls sick.
-I restrict traveling on site visits to two days a week – which helps to ensure that I get uninterrupted periods of time during the other days to get important design work done.
+I restrict travelling on site visits to two days a week – which helps to ensure that I get uninterrupted periods of time during the other days to get important design work done.
 Once work starts flowing in, days and nights can get merged into one.
 Growth is required – you will need assistants for CAD, for site visits, for marketing, report writing, software modeling, measurements, etc. But I have yet to see a firm that is larger than 6 people.
 I haven’t done any marketing so far, but have required help for all others aspects I just outlined.
 As with any business, you need to ensure you’re covered for a year of regular and random expenses so that you don’t fret or get a panic attack when payments are delayed – as they inevitably will be.

 Studying Acoustics in India